 A transfer student has earned regionally accredited college credits after the summer immediately following high school graduation.
 A lower division transfer student has completed fewer than 60 transferable semester college units (fewer than 90 quarter units).

 Lower Division Transfer Student - Eligibility Requirements

 All lower division transfer students majoring in an exception need to meet all the following criteria:

 - Have a cumulative grade point average of 2.0 or better in all transferable college units;

 - Be in good standing at the last college or university attended;

-- Have completed the CSU General Education Writing and Mathematics courses with a C or better (or be exempt from the EPT and ELM placement tests); and
+- Have completed the CSU General Education Writing and Mathematics courses with a grade of C- or better; and

 - Meet the admission requirements for first-time freshmen (GPA and a-g subject requirements).

 How to Apply

-- Check application deadlines and program status (open, closed or exceptions) in the CSUN Admissions Calendar.
+- Check application deadlines and program status (open or closed) in the CSUN Admissions Calendar.

 - Select a major from the CSUN Catalog.
-All transfer students must declare a major when applying.
+All transfers must declare a major when applying.
 "Undecided" is not available.
-You must apply for admission to an impacted major before the end of the initial application filing period.
-The following CSUN business majors are currently impacted: accountancy, finance, and the option in financial services.